Julioxfiles/git-commands/README.md

 Now that the branch where you are going to make the contribution is created.
 You can also delete other existing branches that you no longer need and that have already been approved by the owner of the original repository when using your pull requests.
 ```
-$ git branch -d branch # This will delete the branch that is no longer needed because the owner of the original proyect did approve and merge to its own original main branch.
+$ git branch -d branch # This will delete the branch that is no longer needed because the owner of the original project did approve and merge to its own original main branch.
 ```

 ## Issues